Skip to content

 ISO and sensor noise.
 ISO (International Organization for Standardization) is the standardised sensitivity rating.
 Higher ISO values amplify the sensor output, allowing correct exposure in dimmer conditions, but also amplify the underlying random photon-arrival variability (photon shot noise) and the electronic read noise of the sensor circuitry.
 In forensic photography, noise matters because the random brightness variations of high-ISO noise can create apparent texture in what should be a smooth surface, potentially generating false apparent marks.
 Most forensic photography guidelines, including SWGIT Section 9 (digital imaging in law enforcement), recommend using the lowest ISO compatible with a correct exposure.
 Current full-frame professional cameras achieve acceptably low noise at ISO 3200-6400; older APS-C cameras may show excessive noise above ISO 800.

 Flash synchronisation.
 In dark environments, electronic flash (either built-in or off-camera) provides illumination controlled independently of ambient light.
 Flash synchronisation speed is the fastest shutter speed at which the entire sensor is exposed simultaneously, typically 1/200 to 1/250 s on modern cameras.
 Above this speed, the focal-plane shutter exposes only a moving slit, cutting off part of the flash output.
 For forensic work, on-camera flash is generally avoided in favour of off-camera diffuse flash or ring-flash for close-up work, because on-camera flash produces harsh shadows that obscure texture.
-Many Indian CFSL SOC units have standardised on the Canon 270EX or Nikon SB-500 diffuse ring-flash for evidence close-ups.
+Many Indian CFSL SOC units use off-camera diffuse flash or ring-flash for evidence close-ups; the Canon 270EX is a compact hot-shoe speedlite, not a ring-flash, and specific CFSL equipment standardisation on these models is not publicly documented.
 ENFSI guidelines and UK CSM (Crime Scene Manager) training manuals both specify off-axis or ring-flash for impression and fingerprint illumination.
+These principles apply directly to photographing footwear and tyre-mark impressions before casting, where oblique lighting is mandatory to document the impression relief.

 Colour is evidence.
 The specific hue of a bloodstain, the tint of a bruise, the shade of soil on a suspect's shoes, or the colour mismatch between two paint layers can all have direct evidentiary value.
 But digital cameras render colour relative to their white-balance setting, which is a model of the illuminant's colour temperature.
 A photograph captured under uncorrected warm-tungsten lighting will show blue objects with a slightly reddish cast, and a photograph taken under cool fluorescent lighting will shift colours toward green.
 Courts in the US, UK, and India have accepted challenges to colour interpretation in crime-scene photographs based on incorrect or undocumented white balance.